vkay616/fastapi-the-complete-course-udemy/README.md

 # FastAPI: The Complete Course (Udemy)

-This repository will contain all the code I'll be writing while learning FastAPI from the above named course on Udemy.
+This repository contains all the code I wrote while learning FastAPI from the above named course on Udemy.